How We Calculate Execution Costs

 - Simulate walking through the order book (for order book exchanges)

-- Calculate spread costs (for oracle-based exchanges)
+- Calculate spread costs (for simulated order book exchanges)

 - Sum up all costs and convert to basis points